17451k/clade/docs/usage.md

 $ clade -e Callgraph cmds.txt
 ```

-*Call graph* itself is stored inside `Callgraph/callgraph.zip` file and can be
+*Call graph* itself is stored inside `Callgraph/callgraph` folder and can be
 rather large.
 Let's look at a small part of the call graph generated for
 the Linux kernel: